 Day 10: Brandberg White Lady

-The Brandberg (Burning Mountains) are regarded as the highest mountains in Namibia and home to the famous White Lady, one of more than 45,000 rock paintings in the area.
+The Brandberg (Burning Mountains) are regarded as the highest in Namibia and home to the famous White Lady, one of more than 45,000 rock paintings in the area.
 This morning we will make the 1-hour hike to visit the painting that is said to be around 2,000 years old.
 (Please be advised that the hike does traverse rough terrain along the gorge of the normally dry Tsisab River).
 After our exploration, our journey continues to the area of Kamanjab.
 For those who would like to visit an educational centre showcasing the lifestyle of the Himba Tribe, you will have the opportunity to book an optional excursion this afternoon.

 Day 11: Etosha National Park